 *Stat Cancer Research UK

 How does CoppaFeel! ensure their information is accurate?

-The CoppaFeel! team makes sure all information and advice is in line with NHS and Public Health England guidance.
+The CoppaFeel! team makes sure all information and advice is in line with NHS guidance.
 We also work with other UK based breast cancer charities to reduce confusion around breast awareness messaging to make certain our information is clear and accurate for our target audience.
 The CoppaFeel!
 Medical Advisory Group is also responsible for offering advice and support around our health communications.
 You can meet the current members below.

 Why does CoppaFeel! just target women with their message?

 Our message is for both men and women, as roughly 400 men are diagnosed with breast cancer every year in the UK.
 We discuss this in our breast awareness sessions, as well as on our website, social media accounts and health information.
 Of course women are statistically more likely to be affected by breast cancer and therefore naturally some of our communication remains more female friendly in order to engage with women effectively.